lastingParadox/ff-site/archive-to-markdown/md/ff2/20-rough-resurrection.md

 **Jelsafan0** _(23-Sep-18 03:56 PM)_

-> t!8ball does Iris wander aimlessly around the ship, not paying attention to where she’s going, until she suddenly realizes she’s at the pool?
+t!8ball does Iris wander aimlessly around the ship, not paying attention to where she's going, until she suddenly realizes she's at the pool?

 **Tatsumaki** _(23-Sep-18 03:56 PM)_